SarderLab/Histo-cloud/README.rst

   $ docker build --force-rm -t <username>/<docker imagename>:<tag> .

-  This image can be imported to a running version of
+  This image can be imported to a running version of the `Digital Slide Archive`_ under <Admin console / Plugins / Slicer CLI Web (gear icon)>

 HistomicsTK can be used in two ways: